Veterans have a year to file an appeal if they disagree with a VA decision. There are three methods of appealing, and one route is through the BVA.

 If you want to appeal the VA’s decision on your disability claim, your options in the VA appeal system depend on a variety of factors.
 This article explains how to navigate the process.

-What are VA Diagnostic Codes and Why Do They Matter?
+What are VA Disability Diagnostic Codes and Why Do They Matter?

-How do VA diagnostic codes affect your rating, and what happens if your condition is not in the rating schedule?
-We answer these questions and more.
+How do VA disability diagnostic codes affect your rating, and what happens if your condition is not in the rating schedule?
+We explain.

 Why VA Claims Are Denied and What To Do About It